99th Grey Cup: Head-to-head

 Winnipeg and BC met twice during the regular season.
 The Bombers won both games against the Lions, sweeping both meetings.
 The first game was a 25–20 win by the Bombers at Canad Inns Stadium in Winnipeg on July 28, 2011, which was the first game played after former Lion defensive line coach and then Bomber defensive line and assistant head coach Richard Harris suddenly died on July 26, 2011.
 Both teams joined each other at the center of the field for a moment of silence before the game.
 The second game at Empire Field in Vancouver on August 13, 2011, was much more decisive with the Bombers defeating the Lions by a score of 30–17.
 Despite the Blue Bombers sweep over the Lions, the Bombers sudden decline along with the Lions resurgence resulted in BC being named Grey Cup favourites.

-Winnipeg and BC have only met once before in the Grey Cup game, the 76th Grey Cup in Ottawa in 1988.
+Winnipeg and BC had only met once before in the Grey Cup game, the 76th Grey Cup in Ottawa in 1988.
 The Lions were also favoured in that game, but the Blue Bombers edged the Lions 22–21 in front of 50,604 fans in Ottawa.